Learning Accurate Business Process Simulation Models from Event Logs via Automated Process Discovery and Deep Learning: Hybrid Learning of BPS Models

+We use grid search for selecting the best hyperparameters of the Prophet model, as the search space consists of only sixteen configurations (cf.\ Sect.~\ref{sec:exp_1}).
+We rely on the internal mechanisms embedded in Prophet for cross-validation and selection of cutoff points.
+During the simulation, we use the trained Prophet model to determine the number of cases to be created at each hour of the simulation.
+We then generate the start-times, for each simulation hour, by modeling the intercase arrival times via a normal distribution (within the hour).

-\paragraph{Phase 3: activity timestamps generation.} The objective of this phase is to enhance the activity sequences generated in Phase 1 in order to capture waiting times and processing times.
-To this end, DeepSimulator trains an LSTM model to perform two predictive tasks: predicting the processing time of a given activity (herein called the \emph{current activity}) and predicting the waiting time until the start of the next activity.
-Multiple approaches have been proposed to predict the next event and its timestamp~\cite{Camargo2019,Taymouri2020}.
-Although similar, the predictive task we tackle here differs in two ways.
-First, we do not seek to predict the next event since the sequences of activities are generated by the stochastic process model (cf.\ Phase 1).
-Second, we need to support changes in the process model, such as adding a new task or removing a task, in order to enable what-if analysis.
+\paragraph{Phase 3: activity timestamps generation.} We enhance the activity sequences generated in Phase 1 to capture waiting times and processing times in this phase.
+The DeepSimulator trains two LSTM~\footnote{We used LSTM networks as the core of our predictive models since they are a well-known and proven technology to handle sequences, as the nature of a business process event log~\cite{Rama-Maneiro2020}.
+The proposed models were based on previous works~\cite{Tax2017, Camargo2019, Evermann2017} that have extensively explored several architectural options of LSTMs, such as the use of stacked vs. unstacked models or the use of shared layers vs. specialized ones.} models to perform two predictive tasks: the processing time of a given activity (herein called the \emph{current activity}) and the waiting time until the start of the next activity.
+This task differs in two ways from approaches used to predict the next event and its timestamp~\cite{Camargo2019, Taymouri2020}.
+First, we do not seek to predict the next event, since the sequences of activities are generated by the stochastic process model (cf.\ Phase 1).
+Second, we need to support changes in the process model (e.g., adding or removing tasks) for enabling what-if analysis.